avumi/jobs/README.md

 * Your CV
 * A preview/sample of your work, like a git repo
 * A cover letter (optional)

+Once we’ve screened your application, you’ll be invited to :
+* An interview over the phone; and;
+* An interview in person/video call

 ## Available jobs
 * [Senior Full-stack developer](senior-dev-full-stack.md)